-Although screening with various ECG strategies in primary care settings can detect more cases of previously unknown AF compared with no screening, scant direct evidence is available to evaluate screening benefits and harms.
-Further, the evidence suggests that spot, one-time ECG screening may not detect more cases than pulse palpation reminders.
-In low-prevalence settings, spot, one-time screening tests will generate more false-positive than true-positive results.
-In persons with clinically-detected AF, warfarin and DOACs reduce the risk of first stroke and all-cause mortality compared with placebo; the evidence also suggests they increase the risk of major bleeding, although estimates for this harm are imprecise.
+The available direct evidence for health outcomes has numerous limitations, precluding a definitive conclusion about screening benefits and harms.
+Screening with intermittent or continuous ECG strategies in primary care settings can detect more cases of previously unknown AF compared with no screening, but spot one-time ECG screening may not detect more cases than pulse palpation reminders.
+In low-prevalence settings, spot one-time screening tests may generate more false-positive than true-positive results.
+In persons with clinically detected AF, warfarin and DOACs reduce the risk of first stroke and all-cause mortality compared with placebo; the evidence also suggests they increase the risk of major bleeding, although estimates for this harm are imprecise.
 No trials have assessed the benefits and harms of anticoagulation treatment among screen-detected populations.